Minimal models for K\"ahler threefolds: Cone theorems

 is surjective, so

-Thus the pull-back $\pi_j^* \omega$ which is a real closed form of type $(1,1)$ is represented by a $\R$-divisor which is nef and big.
-In particular it is a limit of classes of ample $\Q$-divisors $H_m$ on $S$ which we can represent by classes of effective 1-cycles $[C_m]$ with rational coefficients.
+Thus the cohomology class $[\pi_j^* \hat \omega]$ is represented by an $\R$-divisor which is nef and big.
+In particular it is a limit of classes of ample $\Q$-divisors $H_m$ on $\hat S_j$ which we can represent by classes of effective 1-cycles $[C_m]$ with rational coefficients.
 We claim that the sequence

-converges to $[\omega] \cdot [S]$.
-By duality it is sufficient to prove that for every $\eta$ a real closed $(1,1)$-form on $X$, the sequence $[\eta] \cdot \pi_* [C_m]$ converges to $[\eta] \cdot [\omega] \cdot [S]$.
+converges to $\hat \alpha$.
+By duality it is sufficient to prove that for every $\eta$ a real closed $(1,1)$-form on $\hat X$, the sequence $[\eta] \cdot (\pi_j)_* [C_m]$ converges to $[\eta] \cdot [\hat \omega] \cdot [\hat S]$.
 Yet by the projection formula we have

 and

 so the convergence follows from the construction of the sequence $[C_m]$. \end{proof}

 \begin{proof}[Proof of Theorem \ref{theoremNA}] The only statement that is not part of Theorem \ref{theoremNApreliminary} is that in every $K_X$-negative extremal ray $R_i$ we can find a rational curve $\Gamma_i$ such that $\Gamma_i \in R_i$ and